 In terms of straps, the Blaze comes with either a blue, black or plum coloured bands, but you can upgrade to official alternatives.
 There are leather bands with steel frames for $99.95, metal link bands with frame for $129.95 and, if you need something a little more wallet friendly, nylon bands for $39.95.
 If you just want alternate colours in the classic band they'll cost you $29.95.

 The Fitbit Surge has always been more running watch than day-and-night activity tracker its design reflects.
 Clad in rubber and plastic, it pales in comparison to the Blaze when it comes to looks and customisation.
-The only personalisable aspect is the digital watch face you choose to adorn the low-res LCD screen.
+The only aspect that you can really personalise is the digital watch face you choose to adorn the low-res LCD screen.

 Available in black, blue or tangerine the Fitbit Surge is one of the nicer looking sports watches out there, despite its monochrome 1.25-inch LCD touchscreen.
 The Fitbit Blaze is hugely improved in this area with its 1.66-inch, 240 x 180 LCD colour touchscreen.
 It's hardy full HD, but the visuals are sharp and crisp.